Last summer, China unveiled a plan to become the world leader in artificial intelligence, aiming to create a $150 billion industry by 2030.

 Currently, there are no Chinese organisations that explicitly work on long-term AI safety, so it might be best to work in one of the top Chinese AI labs, as listed earlier.

 We also listed the groups which seem most relevant for shaping the direction of AI development in China from short-term perspective:

 If you’re Chinese, it might also make sense to work in Western companies on AI safety, such as OpenAI and DeepMind, and then help introduce AI safety research to China.

 Read about other organisations in our full profile.

 If focused on existential risks from engineered pandemics, we don’t know any organisations explicitly focusing on the importance of China in this area, but you could aim to work at a Western organisation and apply your expertise in China.
-The Future of Humanity Institute and the Centre for the Study of Existential Risk are good contenders, as well as any of the Open Philanthropy Project’s grantees in this area.
+The Future of Humanity Institute and the Centre for the Study of Existential Risk are good contenders, as well as any of Open Philanthropy’s grantees in this area.
 We would especially highlight Carnegie Endowment for International Peace which is partially funded to look into the Chinese perspectives on biosecurity risks associated with advances in biotechnology, and The Nuclear Threat Initiative which also does work related to China.

 Within conventional pandemics (as opposed to engineered pandemics), some options that are especially China-focused include:

 - Chinese Center for Disease Control and Prevention (China CDC): appears to be the most important institution working on this problem in the country.
 The Chinese Field Epidemiology Training Program seems to be a promising option to get your foot in the door.
 There is also a one-year Western Chinese Field Epidemiology Training Program that was launched in 2016, aiming to increase the epidemiologic capacity in the Western provinces of China.